Lower Moreland Twp. School District

 Athletics & Activities Newsletter

-Principal of Murray Avenue Middle School: Ms. Jennifer Dilks
+Principal of Murray Avenue School: Ms. Jennifer Dilks

 Principal of Pine Road Elementary School: Dr. Brian Swank

-A lot of our events could not be run without some of our behind the scenes support.
-I owe a special thank you to a number of people who helped make the fall season a success behind the scenes.
+Our events could not be run without some of our behind the scenes support.
+I owe a special thank you to a number of people who helped make the spring season a success.
 Matt Crouch and Kristy Hutchinson, who serve as our faculty managers down at Murray.
 Their continued support and dedication in making our middle school sports experience a great one for our athletes does not go unnoticed.
+They continue to raise the bar for our athletes down at Murray in a positive way.

 Go to http://www.lmtsdathletics.com and select join in the upper right hand corner.